Electronic-Mango/reddit-python-api/README.md

 By default Docker Compose will set port where API is listening for requests to `80`.
 This port is also mapped to local port `3001`.
 You can use it to access to API running in a container.

+## Running the API

+First you need to register a Reddit app and note its ID and secret.

+###  From source

+ 1. Install all packages from `requirements.txt`
+ 1. Fill Reddit app ID and secret either in `settings.yml` in `.env` or as environment variables
+ 1. Run `src/main.py` via Python

+### Docker

+ 1. Fill Reddit app ID and secret in `.env` in project root
+ 1. Run `docker compose up -d --build`

+You can skip `--build` flag on subsequent runs if you didn't change the source code.

+`.env` is not added to the Docker image, just used as a source for environment variables.
+So if you make any changes there, just restart the container.
+There's no need to rebuild the image.